skip to content

 Where a person is charged with stalking they are taken to have been charged in the alternative with offensive behaviour.
 This means that if the court is not satisfied that the offence of stalking has been made out but there is sufficient evidence to establish an offence of offensive behaviour, the court may convict the person of offensive behaviour [Criminal Law Consolidation Act 1935 (SA) s 19AA(3) - see also Summary Offences Act 1953 (SA) s 7].

+Prosecuting stalking-type offences has traditionally been difficult due to the requirement to establish multiple instances or a pattern of behaviour and to prove the offender's intent to cause harm or create fear.
 The expansion of legislation to allow for intervention orders on the basis of cyber stalking provides an alternative to prosecution [see Intervention Orders (Prevention of Abuse) Act 2009 (SA) s 8(4)].
-As with any criminal offence, a charge of stalking/cyber stalking must be proved beyond a reasonable doubt.
-In contrast, an application for an intervention order requires only that it can be established that a danger exists on the balance of probabilities.
-In addition, given terms of imprisonment for stalking are rare, an intervention order potentially offers a longer period of protection than a conviction could (see Intervention orders).
+While criminal offences must be proved beyond reasonable doubt, an application for an intervention order requires only that it can be established that a danger exists on the balance of probabilities.
+Further, an intervention order is ongoing and remain in force until a court determines that circumstances have changed justifying its removal.
+This may offer a longer period of protection than a criminal conviction and sentence of imprisonment.
+For more information, read the Law Handbook chapter on Intervention orders or read our Applying for an intervention order publication.

 Many websites, such as Facebook, will remove offensive pages and content and can also ban cyber bullies from using the site.
 Contact the website administrator or company to request the removal of material.
 Alternatively, a report may be made to the Office of the eSafety Commissioner – see Office of the eSafety Commissioner.
-The commencement of the Online Safety Act 2021 (Cth) has expanded the powers of the eSafety Commissioner.
+The Online Safety Act 2021 (Cth) has expanded the powers of the eSafety Commissioner to deal with online abuse.

 Cyber bullying and trolling may also be defamatory (damaging to a person’s reputation) – see Defamation.